 A family hid their Bible in an attic as Nazis invaded.
-Some 80 years later, it was reunited with the family’s heirs.
+Almost 80 years later, it was reunited with the family’s heirs.

-It was heavy, about 22 pounds, and almost 30 inches long and 3 inches high.
+It was heavy, about 22 pounds, and almost 30 inches long and three inches high.
 The words “Die Heilige Schrift der Israeliten” — the Holy Scriptures of the Israelites — were embossed on the front.

 It seemed valuable and important, and the son held onto it for nearly 30 years.
 But in April 2017, he decided to sell it on eBay to an art historian for about $75.